otrv4/otrv4/otrv4.md

     * Follows what is defined on the
       [Attaching an encrypted message to Auth-I message](#attaching-an-encrypted-message-to-auth-i-message-in-dakez) section.
-8. Sends the Auth-I message.
+8. Sends the Auth-I message (with the attached encrypted message if it is the case).
 9. At this point, the interactive DAKE is complete for Bob:
     * In the case that he wants to immediately send a data messages:
         * Follows what is defined on the